Coolcord/Yoshi_Pack/README.md

 ## Installation

  Download and install [SM64 Co-op Deluxe](https://coop-enhanced.github.io/) if you don't have it installed already.
-After that, download the Character Select API and extract it to your mods folder.
-Then download the Yoshi Pack, and extract it to your mods folder.
+After that, download the [Character Select API](https://github.com/Coolcord/Level-Headed/releases/download/v1.0.0/Character.Select.API.v1.8.7z) and extract it to your mods folder.
+Then download [Yoshi Pack](https://github.com/Coolcord/Level-Headed/releases/download/v1.0.0/SM64.Co-op.Yoshi.Pack.v1.0.7z), and extract it to your mods folder.
 After that, start SM64 Co-op Deluxe, go to "Mods & Gamemodes", enable these 2 mods, then click back, then click host!

 ## Credits